|Find A PhysicianHome | Library | myDownstate | Newsroom | A-Z Guide | E-mail | Contact Us | Directions|

 ** If your college/university offers an intensive one-semester general or inorganic chemistry course with lab for qualified students, and considers this equivalent to the traditional two-semester course, you may use this to satisfy our requirement for general chemistry.
 However, you should also take a higher level chemistry course, preferably Biochemistry.
 In addition, you should indicate on the Supplemental Application that the one-semester course is an advanced general or inorganic chemistry course, and email to email@example.com, a copy of the catalog description or a letter from the Department of Chemistry verifying this.
 Remember to include your name and AMCAS ID on any communication with us.

 The Committee on Admissions looks favorably on a program of study that includes at least one year of college mathematics and advanced science subjects.
 A course in biochemistry is strongly recommended.
-Other desirable courses include anatomy, physiology, histology, cell biology, genetics, neuroscience, statistics, biostatistics, sociology and psychology.
-The Admissions Committee also seeks individuals who have a demonstrated commitment to community/social service outreach activities.
+Other desirable courses include anatomy, physiology, histology, cell biology, genetics, neuroscience, social sciences, humanities, statistics, biostatistics, sociology and psychology.
+The Admissions Committee also seeks individuals who have a demonstrated commitment to non-medical community/social service outreach activities.

 Do we accept AP credits for our prerequisites?